ruby/setup-msys2-gcc/README.md

 tools.

 * **`mingw64.7z`** This contains the mingw64 gcc chain and any packages needed to build Ruby.
+This has OpenSSL 1.1.1 installed, as of 19-Jan-2023, 1.1.1.s.
 Normal Ruby Windows releases from version 2.4 thru 3.0 use these tools.

+* **`mingw64-3.0.7z`** This contains the mingw64 gcc chain and any packages needed to build Ruby.
+The MSYS2 OpenSSL 3.0.z package is installed.
+The mingw Ruby master build is the only build that uses this.

 * **`ucrt64.7z`** This contains the ucrt64 gcc chain and any packages needed to build Ruby.
-Normal Ruby Windows releases from version 3.1 and later use these tools.
+This has OpenSSL 1.1.1 installed, as of 19-Jan-2023, 1.1.1.s.
+Ruby version 3.1 is the only release that uses this.

+* **`ucrt64-3.0.7z`** This contains the ucrt64 gcc chain and any packages needed to build Ruby.
+The MSYS2 OpenSSL 3.0.z package is installed.
+Ruby 3.2, head, & ucrt builds use this.

 * **`mswin.7z`** This contains files needed to compile Windows Ruby mswin builds.
 It contains libffi, libyaml, openssl, readline, and zlib, built with the Microsoft vcpkg system.
+This contains OpenSSL 3.0.z.

 The code installs the packages with [ruby/setup-ruby](https://github.com/ruby/setup-ruby), then updates the MSYS2 and vcpkg packages.
 If any packages have been updated, it creates